Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 $$
 </p>

-y' is the predicted label and the raw value of y' is > 1 or < 0, to convert it into probability score we use **sigmoid function** on top of y' to make the raw values as probabilities.
-By default, the output of the logistics regression model is the probability of the sample being positive, hence the probability score tends to be high and has a ideal score of 1 for positive class and small probability value for negative class i.e. ideal value 0 for negative class.
+y' is the predicted label and the raw value of y' is > 1 or < 0, to convert it into a probability score we use **sigmoid function** on top of y' to make the raw values as probabilities.
+By default, the output of the logistics regression model is the probability of the sample being positive, hence the probability score tends to be high and has an ideal score of 1 for positive class and a small probability value for negative class i.e. ideal value 0 for negative class.

 <center>
 <img src="{{site.url}}/assets/images/ml/logloss.png"  style="zoom: 5%  background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 4: Loss Function - Log Loss</p>
 </center>

-* When the actual class y is 1: second term in the Log Loss = 0 and we will be left with first term
+* When the actual class y is 1: the second term in the Log Loss = 0 and we will be left with the first term

 <p>
    $$